Ramblings on the freeness of affine hypersurfaces: Affine vs. projective syzygies and their degrees

+where $(g)$ denotes the principal ideal generated by $g$ in $R$, and then the singular set $X_{sing}$ of $X$ is precisely the zero set of this ideal $T_g$.

-Let $R=\C[x,y]$ be the polynomial ring in two variables $x,y$ with complex coefficients, and let $X:g=0$ be a reduced curve of degree $d$ in the complex affine plane $\C^2$.
-Being reduced is equivalent to $X$ having only isolated singularities, and this is in turn equivalent to the fact that the partial derivatives $g_x$ and $g_y$ form a regular sequence in $R$.
-Let $J_g=(g_x,g_y)$ denote the corresponding {\it Jacobian ideal}, and hence the singular set $X_{sing}$ of $X$ is precisely the zero set of this ideal $J_g$.
-Let $\tau(X)$ denote the {\it total Tjurina number} of $X$, which is by definition the sum of all local Tjurina numbers $\tau(X,p)$ for $p \in X_{sing}$.
-If one introduces the {\it Tjurina ideal} of $g$ by setting
+\begin{rk} When $n=2$, $X$ being reduced is equivalent to $X$ having only isolated singularities, and this is in turn equivalent to the fact that the partial derivatives $g_1$ and $g_2$ form a regular sequence in $R$.
+Let $\tau(X)$ denote the {\it total Tjurina number} of the affine curve $X$, which is by definition the sum of all local Tjurina numbers $\tau(X,p)$ for $p \in X_{sing}$.
+Then one clearly has